nhsx-mirror/skunkworks-ambulance-queueing-prediction/README.md

 ## Model Selection

 The data available for this project included:
-1. details about incidents which an ambulance had attended,
+1. Details about incidents which an ambulance had attended,
-2. details about ambulances that arrive at hospitals to hand over patients to emergency departments, and
+2. Details about ambulances that arrive at hospitals to hand over patients to emergency departments, and
-3. details about patient transfers in, out and between hospitals
+3. Details about patient transfers in, out and between hospitals

 The additional datasets that were used for the project included:
 1. UK Bank holidays data